Scriddie/Varsortability/README.md

 # Beware of the Simulated DAG!
 Causal Discovery Benchmarks May Be Easy To Game

+**[Update 09/2023]** Our new library [CausalDisco](https://causaldisco.github.io/CausalDisco/) provides the baseline algorithms and analytics tools presented here, as well as a [new scale-invariant version](https://arxiv.org/abs/2303.18211) in a single python package for causal discovery benchmarking.

 This repository contains stand-alone implementations of **varsortability**, **sortnregress**, and **chain-orientation** as presented in

 [1] Reisach, A. G., Seiler, C., & Weichwald, S. (2021).
 [Beware of the Simulated DAG!
 Causal Discovery Benchmarks May Be Easy To Game](https://proceedings.neurips.cc/paper/2021/file/e987eff4a7c7b7e580d659feb6f60c1a-Paper.pdf).